Uniform and $L^q$-Ensemble Reachability of Parameter-dependent Linear Systems: Structural results

-The significance of Theorem~\ref{thm:decomposition} is that it allows to decompose the ensemble reachability problem into several smaller problems according to the spectral decomposition of the matrix multiplication operator defined by $A(\theta)$.
+The significance of Theorem~\ref{thm:decomposition} is that it allows to decompose the ensemble reachability problem into several smaller problems according to {an underlying} spectral decomposition of the matrix multiplication operator induced by $A(\theta)$.